caleb531/personal-website/_pages/websites.md

 id: websites
 ---

-This is a showcase of the websites I have developed for others during my years learning web development.
+This is a showcase of the websites I have developed over the years.